LaurentChardon/Octane-install/README.md

 # Octane-install
 These are my notes on SGI Octane and Octane 2 network installation of Irix 6.5.30 using [unxmaal's booterizer](https://github.com/unxmaal/booterizer) from the serial console.
+I ssh to the raspberry pi and use the `screen` command to interact with the Octane.
+The two are linked with a USB serial cable.
+Using the serial console allows me to copy and paste from these instructions to the Octane easily, instead of retyping everything (and potentially making mistakes).

 The notes are to help myself remember all the steps and commands.
 I make them public in case they may help someone, but they are not meant to cover all cases, SGI machines or Irix versions.

 ## Clear PROM password (optional)